yukio808/js-hero-adventure/README.md

 ---
 ## The Dragon Has Descended
 He has been watching you.
 He's watched you grow, struggle, and persevere.
 Now he see's you as a threat to his plans.
 You must be destroyed.
 Depending on your actions to date, only luck will be what determines how this tale will end.
 Defeat the dragon deity who commands time itself.
-Oh hero.
+Oh, hero.
 FIGHT!!!!!!!

 ![Dragon](http://bestanimations.com/Fantasy/Dragons/dragon-animated-gif-74.gif)